Skip to main content

 Happy Holidays 2024

-中文版在英文版的下面 ↓↓↓ Dear family and friends, In 2024 our family enjoyed a family reunion in St. George, Utah, and Christmas together.
-One grandchild started Chinese immersion school.
-Merry Christmas!
-Happy new year!
-2024 was my first full year of retirement from full-time federal government service.
-However, I decided to continue teaching engineering classes part-time at the local Montgomery College and fulfilled a dream this fall in teaching a math class.
-In the summer, Li-Fang and I visited our children in Utah and returned to Taiwan.
-Post retirement, I have picked up pickle ball, worked on family history, and started other projects.
-I am grateful for life and its many beautiful blessings.
-This year in my calling as a counselor in the Relief Society Presidency at church, I coordinated almost weekly activities for the women.
+2024 was Ben's first full year of retirement from full-time federal government service.
+However, he decided to continue teaching engineering classes part-time at the local Montgomery College and fulfilled a dream this fall in teaching a math class.
+He picked up pickle ball, worked on family history, and started other projects.
+This year Li-Fang served as a counselor in the Relief Society Presidency at church and coordinated almost weekly activities for the women.
 Among these were rehearsals for line dance, social dance, and Latin dance.
-I am still having fun teaching private piano to more ...
+She is still having fun teaching private piano to more than a dozen students and art and sewing at VisArts.
+In the summer, we visited our children in Utah and returned to Taiwan.
+We are grateful for life and its many beautiful blessings.
+Merry Christmas from the Lin's!
+Life is good; kids are growing… In January, Trey is going to Primary and Blake will be going to Young Men's!
+Grace is still everyone’s frie...